Tinkerforge/doc/en/source/Software/IPConnection_C.rst

   void callback(uint8_t disconnect_reason, void *user_data)

- This callback is called whenever the IP connection is disconnected, possible reasons are:
+ This callback is called whenever the IP Connection is disconnected, possible reasons are:

  * IPCON_DISCONNECT_REASON_REQUEST (0): Disconnect was requested by user.
  * IPCON_DISCONNECT_REASON_ERROR (1): Disconnect because of an unresolvable
    error.
- * IPCON_DISCONNECT_REASON_SHUTDOWN (2): Disconnect initiated by Brick Daemon or
+ * IPCON_DISCONNECT_REASON_SHUTDOWN (2): Disconnect initiated by Brick Daemon
-   WIFI/Ethernet Extension.
+   or WIFI/Ethernet Extension.